 Field Name Description Session time remaining The duration that the current VPN session will remain active before credentials must be re-entered or the session manually extended.
-Session Duration Tunnel type This describes whether connection is a VPN tunnel or a port/application mapping through SAM (Secure Access Manager).
+Session Duration Tunnel type This describes that the connection is a port/application mapping through SAM (Secure Access Manager).
 VPN type The protocol used to create the tunnel (SSL or ESP).
-Assigned IPv4 The IPv4 address assigned to the Pulse virtual adapter.
 Bytes in Number of bytes received through the tunnel.
 Bytes out Number of bytes sent through the tunnel.
-Connection Source This describes how the Pulse client received the connection entry: If the value is Preconfigured, then the connection entry came from a Connection Set that was downloaded from a gateway.
-If the value is User-added, then the connection entry was manually added by the end user with the Pulse client UI.
-And if the value is Dynamic, then it means that the connection entry was resulted from launching the Pulse client by connecting a web browser to a Pulse Secure gateway and pressing the "Start" button on the web page.